alemart/antibot-guardian/README.md

 # Anti-Bot Guardian

-Stop spam bots from signing up in your forums with Anti-Bot Guardian, a domain-specific captcha system that is tailored to your own unique content.
+Stop spam bots from signing up to your forums using Anti-Bot Guardian, a domain-specific captcha system that is tailored to your own unique content.

-Anti-Bot Guardian generates unique visual challenges based on custom icons you provide.
-It's easy to setup and requires no external APIs.
-It's compatible with [FluxBB](https://fluxbb.org) and can easily be adapted to other PHP software.
+Anti-Bot Guardian generates unique visual challenges based on icons you provide.
+It's easy to setup and requires no external services.
+It's compatible with [FluxBB](https://fluxbb.org) and can easily be adapted to other PHP-based software.

 Anti-Bot Guardian is developed by [Alexandre Martins](https://github.com/alemart), a computer scientist from Brazil.
 It's released under the [MPL 2.0](LICENSE) license.